asynkron/protoactor-website/hugo/content/docs/throttle.md

 This can be very useful in scenarios where you consume large number of events, be it from an HTTP endpoint, or a message queue or log such as RabbitMQ or Kafka.
 Under normal conditions, you might want to fully log error events if something fails during processing, but incase there is a flood of errors, you might not want to fill up your log system with thousands or millions of log entries.
+Here is where you can benefit from using the `Throttle` class.

 Setting up: